DMTF/Redfish-Event-Listener/README.md

 ## Configuration

 The following details will need to be entered in the config.ini file:

 1. SSL Certificate Details if required; the tool comes with a default self signed certificate
+2. Review and update the [SystemInformation] as required:
+    * ListenerIP: the interface to listen on for event messages (typically 0.0.0.0)
+    * ListenerPort: the port number to listen on for event messages
+    * UseSSL: 'on' to use HTTPS (SSL), 'off' to use HTTP for incoming event messages
-2. Subscription details if you require this tool to perform subscription, which consist of the following:
+3. Subscription details if you require this tool to perform subscription, which consist of the following:
     * Subscription details of Destination, EventTypes, ContextDetail, Protocol, SubscriptionURI in config.ini file
     * Server information in comma separated format for IP, Username and password.
 Keep all these field blank if subscription is taken care manually.
-3. If the service is subscribed manually, the context needs to be set same as mentioned in the config file (Public by default)
+4. If the service is subscribed manually, the context needs to be set same as mentioned in the config file (Public by default)

 ## Running the Tool